After your amputation procedure, a wide range of healthcare professionals will be involved in your rehabilitation process:

 - Avoid rubbing the skin too hard and forcing the toes apart.

-- Cut your toenails and check for advice in treating corns or calluses.
+- Cut your toenails and follow advice for treating corns or calluses.

 - Use footwear that fits well and offers support and stability, with plenty of room for your toes and heel.

 - Check your footwear regularly for rough edges or sharp areas.